SewerynKras/twitter-clone-backend/README.md

 # Django rest framework Twitter backend clone

 ## Project description

 This repository contains the code for a Twitter clone I wrote using Django Rest Framework.
-I've already created a project like this about a year ago during a full-stack django course, but I've decided to recreate it using a more modern developement stack.
-The front-end part of this project is located in this repository: (UNDER DEVELOPEMENT).
-Additionaly the entire project has been developed using TDD and maintains 100% code coverage.
+I've already created a project like this about a year ago during a full-stack django course, but I've decided to recreate it using a more modern development stack.
+The front-end part of this project is located in this repository: (UNDER DEVELOPMENT).
+Additionally the entire project has been developed using TDD and maintains 100% code coverage.

 Image storage and serving is handled using [Cloudinary](https://cloudinary.com/)

 The database engine used in this project is PostgreSQL

 ## Project highlights

-* Test Driven Developement
+* Test Driven Development
 * 100% Coverage
 * JWT Authentication
 * Advanced filtering